 On March 27, 1812, General Joseph Bloomfield was appointed to the command of all the fortifications in New York City and the harbor.
 He established his headquarters at Southwest Battery.

 The United States declared War on Great Britain on June 18, 1812, due to long-simmering disputes.
 The conflict centered on the recognition of American commercial and political rights.
 Specifically, the reasons included trade restrictions brought about by Britain’s ongoing war with France, the impressment of American merchant sailors into the Royal Navy, British support of American Indian tribes against American expansion, and outrage over insults to national honor after humiliations on the high seas.
 Two years prior, the British attacked the USS Chesapeake and nearly caused a war.
 Additional disputes occurred over the Northwest Territories and the border with Canada.

 During the Battle of Bladensburg, which occurred on August 24, 1814, the British marched into Washington, D.C., and burned most of the public buildings.
 President James Madison had to flee into the countryside.
 The British then turned to attack Baltimore but met stiffer resistance and were forced to retire after the American defense of Fort McHenry, which inspired Francis Scott Key to write the words of the “Star-Spangled Banner.”

 The war raged on for several more years until both sides were finally ready to negotiate peace.
 The Treaty of Ghent was signed on December 24, 1814, but it took several months for the news to arrive back in the United States.
-The Battle of New Orleans took place on January 8, 1815, becoming the final major battle of the War of 1812.
+The Battle of New Orleans occurred on January 8, 1815, becoming the final major battle of the War of 1812.

 The four forts in the New York harbor kept the British Navy at bay, and Southwest Battery never needed to fire upon the enemy.
 In 1817, the fort was renamed Castle Clinton in honor of DeWitt Clinton, Mayor and, later, Governor of New York.